Mise en Place is Critical to Good Cooking at Home

 If you are like many home cooks, me included more times than I want to admit, you jump right into a recipe with little or no prep figuring you can chop the garlic while the onions are sautéing.

-You get four steps into the recipe and find you need to reduce some balsamic vinegar before adding it to the dish.
+You get four steps into the recipe and must reduce some balsamic vinegar before adding it.
 Now you are scurrying around trying to get it done before the onions and garlic overcook, and your timing is completely thrown off.

 Let those pans heat some before you start cooking.
-If you are cooking with oil, it should be almost smoking before adding your main ingredients.
+If you cook with oil, it should be almost smoking before adding your main ingredients.

 Before You Start